Chart Color Schemes

 Employment conditions in Ringwood North demonstrate exceptional strength compared to most Australian markets

-Ringwood North has a well-educated workforce with professional services being strongly represented.
-The unemployment rate in the area was 2.1% as of June 2025.
+Ringwood North has an educated workforce with strong professional services representation.
+The unemployment rate was 2.2% in the past year, with estimated employment growth of 1.2%.

 Frequently Asked Questions - Employment